Book review: Seadog, by Claire Saxby and Tom Jellett

 a find-and-roll-in-fish dog.

 The illustrations by Tom Jellett are bright and colourful in cheery primary colours.
 I won’t be surprised if this title is shortlisted in awards this year.

 Illustrator: Tom Jellett

 Source: Review copy courtesy of Random House

-This entry was posted on April 15, 2013 at 9:55 pm and is filed under Australian Children's Literature, Authors & Illustrators, Book Reviews, Recommended books, School Library stuff.
+This entry was posted on April 15, 2013 at 9:55 pm and is filed under Australian Children's Literature, Authors & Illustrators, Book Reviews, Poetry, Recommended books, School Library stuff.
 Tagged: Claire Saxby, Seadog, Tom Jellett.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.